Imagine a 12 year old breaking up with her crush.

 And he responded in kind.
 Meaning his text back had as many exclamation points, but oddly was still a pretty decent text.

 But I liked the way he fought.

-The number of texts and the real connection and effort was far more than we had in the last couple weeks combined.
+The number of texts and the real connection (or so I thought) and effort was far more than we had in the last couple weeks combined.
 It was after this that I decided I was not going to end this again.
 There are still periods of distrust and confusion and fear on my part, but my overall feeling is that I need to just stick this out.
 If he ends it, which after a few days of no real contact is expected, it’s ok.
 But it’s not going to be me.

 When I say it’s ok, I mean, I’ll not argue about it.
 I’ll just drag my broken heart into my bed with the dogs and whimper for a while.

 If you wish to read the whole story in order, now with updates (edited to add), on my experience with Steven Monteforte: